Skip to main content

 How does wealth structure visualisation software work for accounting firms?

 Wealth structure visualisation software lets accountants build a visual map of each client group's entities and relationships.
-The map shows trusts, companies, SMSFs, appointors, beneficiaries, and inter-entity loans in one diagram.
-Authorised advisers can view and update the map, and the client can see their own structure in a clear, shareable format.
+The map shows trusts, companies, SMSFs, trustees, beneficiaries, assets, and loans in one diagram.
+Authorised advisers can view or update the client record according to their access level, and the client can see their own structure in a clear format.

 Is Klaris a replacement for practice management or tax software?